qqkookie/NaraiMudLegacy/README.md

 There are few versions of the source.

-**VERSION COMMITTED NOW is merged version of Legacy 2010 and Legacy2003**
+**VERSION COMMITTED NOW is partially merged 2nd version of Legacy 2003 + 2010 + Modern Legacy 2019 (alpha) version**
+All files are totally accumulated, need to sorting out and clean up.

 ### Legacy 2003